kabragaurav/CodingCollectionByGaurav/src/GameTheory/README.md

 What is Game Theory?
 - No chances/probabilities
-- No hinding unlike we do in cards
+- No hiding unlike we do in cards

 How two persons/entities interact.